BriskenFinancials/sap-multi-bank-connectivity/readme.md

 **Expected Outcome:**
 You will have completed the tasks related to 'host a technical workshop to evaluate customer sap system readiness', gaining insight or progressing in your evaluation.

-## Define project scope for 1 company code and 3 banks <!-- dc-card: {"label": ["brisken engagement phase"], "cardName": "Define project scope for 1 company code and 3 banks"} dc-card -->
+## Define project scope for 1 company code and 3 banks

 ### Define project scope for 1 company code and 3 banks